top of page

 4 min read

 Why Can’t I Just Sit Still?
-The ADHD Discomfort with Rest & Stillness
+ADHD Restlessness, Guilt About Rest, and Why Stillness Feels So Hard

 Why ADHD Makes Transitions So Hard (And How to Make Them Easier)